dajcs/get_next_line/e3/tsp/tsp.md

 - the program will read a set of city coordinates in the form `%f, %f\n` from the standard input and will print the length of the shortest possible path containing all these cities under the form `%.2f`.
 - the maximum number of cities is 11
-- the file `tsp_give.c` contains the boilerplate/boring parts of the exercise
+- the file `tsp_bp.c` contains the boilerplate/boring parts of the exercise
 - hint: to user `sqrtf` add `-lm` to the compilation command

 For example this should work: